krishnagopika/Pretraining/001-Programming-Concepts.md

 While some prefer compiler over interpreter for its efficiency and faster execution, it's has a specific target and cannot be used cross-platform.
 To solve this portability issue, interpreter is used.

-In this story, An interpreter runs and executes the high-level code directly line by line, instead of converting it to machine language first.
+In basic terms, An interpreter runs and executes the high-level code directly line by line, instead of converting it to machine language first.

 ## Programming structure
 The next thing a programmer has to work on is the programming structure which is also described as the program layout.
 This can include things like indentation, commenting, and the use of functions and modules.